Computers4Kids/build-a-blog/_posts/2018-06-18-tutorial-part-2.md

 ## Step 4: Fill out other parts of the _config.yml file

 There are many other parts of the config file you may want to change.
-Go ahead and experiment with some of files.
 Perhaps your own social media?
 A custom avatar?
 Anything as long as you get some practice editing files!

 ## Step 5: Fill out the about.md file